olooney/oranlooney.com/content/post/jeopardy.md

             "standard_error": se,
         }

-This gives us the underling data that was plotted on the bar chart at the top.
+This gives us the underlying data that was plotted on the bar chart at the top.

 Fine-Tuning